phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] `DOT/Utils.toFixed` or `DOT/Utils.toFixedNumber` should be used instead of `toFixed`.
 JavaScript's `toFixed` is notoriously buggy.
 Behavior differs depending on browser, because the spec doesn't specify whether to round or floor.

 ## IE11
-- [ ] IE is not longer supported.
+- [ ] IE is no longer supported.
 With that in mind remove IE-specific workarounds

 ## **Organization, Readability, and Maintainability**